iiroj/pintbot/README.md

 ### pintbot.js

-The _bot backend_ running on [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api). _pintbot.js_ initializes both the Foursquare API and the Telegram Bot API. _pintbot.js_ then receives requests from _server.js_ and responds according to the message content.
+The _bot backend_ running on [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api). _pintbot.js_ initializes both the Google API and the Telegram Bot API. _pintbot.js_ then receives requests from _server.js_ and responds according to the message content.

 ### config.js

-The configuration file contains the keys for both the Telegram bot and Foursquare APIs.
+The configuration file contains the keys for both the Telegram bot and Google APIs.
 An example file is provided.

 ### locations.json